shader-slang/spec/types.md

 Structure Types {#type.struct}
 ---------------

-Structure types are introduced with \kw{struct} declarations, and consist of an ordered sequence of named and typed fields:
+Structure types are introduced with `struct` declarations, and consist of an ordered sequence of named and typed fields:

 ```
 struct S